FrancescoNavarra95/collections-of-cells-rook-polynomials/macaulay2/README.md

 1. The $h$-polynomial of the coordinate ring of Q coincides with the switching rook polynomial of Q.
 2. The Castelnuovo–Mumford regularity of the coordinate ring of Q equals the rook number of Q.

+Moreover, two `.zip` archives are provided:
+- one contains the lists of collections of cells up to rank 10,
+- the other contains the lists of polyominoes up to rank 14.

+Finally, two .txt files contain the output of the conjecture verification: for collections of cells up to rank 8 and for polyominoes up to rank 11.
+These computations can be reproduced on a standard machine and do not require High Performance Computers.

 ## Features

 The code provides functions to: